 The program is taught entirely in Italian and is open to students of all levels of language proficiency.
 It includes approximately 27 hours per week at the Università per Stranieri di Perugia coupled with weekly recitation classes with Umbra instructors.
 The instructors’ role is to guide, assist, and assess students through their learning experience at the local university.
 They set weekly assignments, exams, and determine students’ final grades in the program.

 Students are encouraged to take this document to their faculty and/or study abroad advisor to gain permission to attend the program and ensure that proper transfer credit will be awarded.
-Advisors are encouraged to contact the Umbra Institute directly with questions or to learn more about the Direct Enrollment program.
+In addition, advisers are encouraged to contact the Umbra Institute directly with questions or for more information about the Direct Enrollment program.

 This program is ideal for: